woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/de9im.rst

 This returns **0**, confirming the data is clean and no overlaps were detected.

-Similarly, all roads data should be end-noded, which means intersections only occur at the ends of each street, not at the mid-points.
+Similarly, the TIGER data model also requires all roads data to be end-noded, which means intersections only occur at the ends of each street, not at the mid-points.

 .. figure:: ./img/de9im12.png

    *Road intersections*

-To test for this data model error, search for streets that intersect (a join operation) but where the intersection between the boundaries is not zero-dimensional (the end points don't touch).
+To test for this data model error, search for streets that intersect, using a join operation, but where the intersection between the boundaries is not zero-dimensional (the end points don't touch).

 .. code-block:: sql